-- C. If patient is in severe distress and: - 1.
-Heart rate is < 130: - a.
-Treat as outlined in "B" above. - b.
+- C. If patient is in severe distress and:

+- 1. Heart rate is < 130:

+- a.
+Treat as outlined in "B" above.

+- b.
+If transport time permits, consider administration of Magnesium Sulfate 2 grams in 100 ml of Normal Saline IV/IO drip administered over 20 minutes.

+- c.
 Apply CPAP with in-line nebulizer if indicated.
 CPAP may be useful in lowering the work of breathing in severe episodes. - 2.
 Heart rate is > 130: - a.
 Confirm that patient's tachycardia appears to be from respiratory distress and not from other causes. - b.
 Treat as outlined in "B" above. - c.
 Monitor patient's symptoms and vital signs closely. - d.
 If any signs of increasing chest pain or cardiac symptoms develop, stop nebulizer, and treat per appropriate protocol. - e.
 Contact Medical Command for further treatment options.